Legislative Relationship Between Centre and State

 Option b – Article 253

-What is the minimum number of State Legislature is required to pass the resolution requesting the Parliament to enact laws on the matter in the State List?
+What is the minimum number of State Legislatures required to pass a resolution requesting Parliament to legislate on a State List subject?

 (a) 1